-ITSM refers to all the activities dealing with the designing, producing, delivering, supporting and managing the lifecycle of IT services.
-Even though the most common perception of ITSM among IT users is just "IT support", ITSM actually goes much beyond resolving day-to-day issues.
+ITSM refers to all the activities dealing with the designing, producing, delivering, supporting, and managing the lifecycle of IT services.
+Even though the most common perception of ITSM among IT users is just "IT support", ITSM goes much beyond resolving day-to-day issues.
 The IT team should take care of the end-to-end management of these services.
-It also has a much greater scope than ITSSM, which is, in turn, larger than service desk.
+It also has a much greater scope than ITSSM, which is, in turn, larger than a service desk tool.

 ITSM covers a wide range of IT management capabilities linked to IT service delivery and support.
-Service desk is a subset of ITSSM (and thus ITSM) and typically includes:
+A service desk is a subset of ITSSM (and thus ITSM) and typically includes:

 - Incident management